 Keep Your Windows and Doors Open – In the summer, the best way to keep your RV cool inside is to move the hot air out.
 Let the breeze blow through.
 Open your ceiling vents, run your ceiling fans.
 This will help minimize your need for air conditioning.
 If your RV has an awning, position your rig so that the awning faces the sun, so that it casts a shade over you.
 Try also to park your rig in the shade of trees and boulders.

 Burn Your Trash – The biggest reason why boondockers have to drive into town is to throw away their trash.
-You can’t store a full bag of trash outside because raccoons, mice (and bears) will tear it all apart.
-Soon you’ll have a problem with wildlife invading your camp.
+You can’t store a full bag of trash outside because raccoons, mice (and bears) will tear it apart.
+Trash also brings a lot of flies to your camp.
 The solution is to buy products that you can burn.
 Buy food that comes in paper, cardboard boxes or plastic instead of glass or metal.
 The more trash you can burn, the less often you’ll have to drive.
 Read, “How to Minimize Trash Accumulation While Boondocking“.

 Use the Sun to Take a Shower – Instead of firing up the water heater, let the sun heat up a couple of one-gallon jugs.
 You don’t need hot water for a shower, you only need warm water.
 If you know you want to take a shower that day, make a point to set a couple of jugs in the sun for a few hours.